Section 4. Services

 2. For runways less than 2,500 feet apart, whenever the ceiling is greater than or equal to 500 feet above the MVA, wake vortex spacing between aircraft on adjacent final approach courses need not be applied.

-3. For runways less than 2,500 feet apart, whenever the ceiling is less than 500 feet above the MVA, wake vortex spacing between aircraft on adjacent final approach courses, as described in FAA Order JO 7110.65, Air Traffic Control, paragraph 5-5-4, Minima, must be applied unless acceptable mitigating techniques and operational procedures are approved by the Director, Operational Policy and Implementation, AJT-2 pursuant to an AFS safety assessment.
-A request for a safety assessment must be submitted to the Director, Operational Policy and Implementation, AJT-2 through the Service Area Director of Air Traffic Operations.
+3. For runways less than 2,500 feet apart, whenever the ceiling is less than 500 feet above the MVA, wake vortex spacing between aircraft on adjacent final approach courses, as described in FAA Order JO 7110.65, Air Traffic Control, paragraph 5-5-4, Minima, must be applied unless acceptable mitigating techniques and operational procedures are approved by the Director, Strategic Operations, AJT-1, pursuant to an AFS safety assessment.
+A request for a safety assessment must be submitted to the Director, Strategic Operations, AJT-1, through the Service Area Director of Air Traffic Operations.
 The wake turbulence mitigation techniques employed will be based on each airport's specific runway geometry and meteorological conditions and implemented through local facility directives.

 4. All applicable wake turbulence advisories must be issued.

-2. For any new proposal to conduct SOIA, an operational need must be identified by the ATC facility manager, validated by the appropriate Service Area Director of Air Traffic Operations, and forwarded to the Director, Operational Policy and Implementation, AJT-2 for appropriate action.
+12. For any new proposal to conduct SOIA, an operational need must be identified by the ATC facility manager, validated by the appropriate Service Area Director of Air Traffic Operations, and forwarded to the Director, Strategic Operations, AJT-1, for appropriate action.
 The statement of operational need should identify any required site‐specific procedures.

 Separation between aircraft may be reduced to 2.5 NM in‐trail separation on the final approach course within 10 NM of the runway provided an average Runway Occupancy Time (ROT) of 50 seconds or less is documented for each runway.
 ROT is the length of time required for an arriving aircraft to proceed from over the runway threshold to a point clear of the runway.
 The average ROT is calculated by using the average of the ROT of no less than 250 arrivals.
 The 250 arrivals need not be consecutive but must contain a representative sample of the types of aircraft that use the runway.
 Average ROT documentation must be revalidated within 30 days if there is a significant change in runway/taxiway configuration, fleet mix, or other factors that may increase ROT.
 Revalidation need not be done for situations that are temporary in nature.
 Only the ROT for the affected runway(s) will need to be revalidated.
 All validation and revalidation documentation must be retained and contain the following information for each arrival: